lenddoefl/filters/docs/writing_filters.rst

    assert input.is_valid() is True assert input.cleaned_data == datetime(2016, 12, 11, 2, 0, 0, tzinfo=None)

-Additionally, partials act just like :py:func:`functools.partials` objects; you can invoke them with different parameters if you want:
+Additionally, partials act just like :py:func:`functools.partial` objects; you can invoke them with different parameters if you want:

 .. code-block:: python